mohamedabofanas/mohamedabofanas/README.md

 - 👋 Hi, I’m @mohamedabofanas
 - 👀 I’m interested in C# Language, mobile and game development.
-- 🌱 I’m currently learning .NET MAUI and unity.
+- 🌱 I’m currently learning Xamarin, .NET MAUI and Unity.
-- 💞️ I’m looking to collaborate on develop mobile apps and.NET projects
+- 💞️ I’m looking to collaborate on develop mobile apps and .NET projects.
 - 📫 How to reach me whatsapp: 00218916472585 or Twitter: mohamedabofnas

 <!---